The Best Budget Graphics Cards Under $200 in 2024: GPUs That Won’t Break Your Budget

 - Radeon RX 570/580/590 – These cards are old and comparatively inefficient, but if you don’t mind a higher power consumption and have the PCIe power connectors to spare, the 580/590 in particular can offer performance on par with the more recent entry-level GPUs.
 They can often be found at attractive price points in the used market, but be aware that this generation of cards was very popular among miners.

-- GTX 1660 Super/Ti – Nvidia’s GeForce GTX 1660 Super is almost as fast as the GTX 1660 Ti.
-Compared to the non-Super, the 1660 Super is based on the same chip with an identical amount of shaders and transistors but it’s equipped with faster GDDR6 VRAM.
+- GTX 1660 Super/Ti – Nvidia’s GeForce GTX 1660 Super is almost as fast as the GTX 1660 Ti and on par with the RTX 3050 6 GB.
+Compared to the non-Super, the 1660 Super is based on the same chip with an identical amount of shaders and transistors but uses faster GDDR6 VRAM.

-- RTX 2060 – Once Nvidia launches the RTX 4060, the RTX 2060 will have been succeeded by two generations, but it was and still is a very popular mid-range card.
+- RTX 2060 – The RTX 2060 is now two generations behind the RTX 3060 and RTX 4060, but it was and still is a very popular mid-range card.
 It’s about 20% faster than the GTX 1660 Super/Ti and still holds up well in 1080p gaming.
 There is also plenty of supply in the used market.

 Summary

 A lot has changed for the better as far as price/performance goes in the entry-level market.
-For now, graphics cards based on the Radeon RX 6600 GPU generally offer the best performance under $200 (or close to this price point).
-But it’s now in close competition with the Intel Arc A580, which may eventually overtake it if Intel improves its drivers.
+For now, graphics cards based on the Radeon RX 6600 GPU generally offer the best performance under $200.
+But it’s now in close competition with the Intel Arc A580.

 Factory Overclocking: Is it Worth It?